-A clear objective for the countries of Central Asia and the South Caucasus is that the BRI should not just see trains of containers transiting their lands with no economic impact other than some railway tariff income.
-It should also see value-adding industries and services developing along the way3.
+5. Trade Policy Aspects for Central Asia and the South Caucasus trains of containers transiting their lands with no economic impact other than some railway tariff income.
+It should also see value-adding industries and services developing along the way.
 But how can this be engineered?
 There is one model case being tested, that of Georgia, which has complemented its deep free trade agreement (FTA) with the EU with a thinner FTA with China.
 The idea is that both Chinese and European enterprises might see advantages in locating value-adding processes in Georgia, where inputs imported tariff-free from one side would undergo sufficient value addition to be eligible for tariff-free export to the other side.
 The first step, to extend free trade agreements between Georgia and both the EU and China, has been taken.
 A further piece of supporting regulatory infrastructure is also seen as Georgia enters the Pan Euro-Mediterranean (PEM) system of rule of origin preferences, allowing for cumulation of value-added with other PEM states, starting with Turkey as an important partner for Georgia.
 The principles at play here, i.e. for states that might have free trade with both China and the EU, coupled to rules of origin preferences, are of general relevance to states along the Belt and Road.
 However, for the time being Georgia is a unique case, and the countries of the EAEU in particular are constrained from following Georgia's lead because of their participation in the EAEU customs union.
 The EAEU has been keen to make an agreement with China, but only a non-preferential agreement, which means no tariff-free trade.